 - How much does wedding photography cost?

-- What is the average cost of wedding photographer in Dublin and Ireland?
+- What is the average cost of wedding photographer in Ireland?

 - What is included in wedding photography packages?